Employee takes 12 months’ parental leave

 At least 14 days before Chris starts looking after the child, he notifies his employer that:

 Tracy has been working full-time for the same employer for 5 years.
-She notifies her employer that she’ll be taking 2 weeks’ partner’s leave when the child arrives and then extended leave of 26 weeks (and that the total amount of parental leave that she and Chris are taking is no more than 52 weeks).
+She notifies her employer that she’ll be taking 2 weeks of partner’s leave when the child arrives and then extended leave of 26 weeks.
+The total amount of parental leave that she and Chris are taking is no more than 54 weeks including partner's leave.

 Permanent care arrangement within a family